uwarring82/AdvLab_Guide/Feedback.md

 | **Experiment Learning Sheet (ELS)** | During experiment | Supports learning and report preparation | No |
 | **Assessment Feedback Sheet (AFS)** | After submission | Documents exam assessment | Yes |

 Learning feedback and exam feedback are kept separate on purpose.
-Ready to fill in Forms are available on ILIAS.
+Ready to fill in forms are available on ILIAS.

 ---